Menu

 Young people (Aged 17–21): average premiums by NI District Council

-Belfast City Council is consistently the most expensive area, with premiums significantly higher than all other councils:
+Belfast City Council is consistently the most expensive area for young motorists, with premiums significantly higher than all other council areas:

 NI council area1718192021